simingma/eNVM_16nm/README.md

-This is the git repository for 16nm eNVM testing, after the HardDrive crisis. subdirectories include:
+This is the git repository for 16nm eNVM testing after the HardDrive crisis. subdirectories include:
 1. Testing_code
 2. Scan_files